 We want to stress that ordinary concrete objects are not determined by any property, they merely instantiate properties.
-So, the current Pope, e.g., instantiates the properties of being human, being Catholic etc., but there is no property that determines the current Pope.
+So, the current Pope, e.g., instantiates the properties of being human, being Catholic, etc., but there is no property that determines the current Pope.
 On the other hand, there is the conceptual object which we could call ‘the Pope’ which is determined by being Pope.
-Indeed, Mally’s view also allows us to talk about the Pope*, which is determined by all the properties implied by being the Pope.
+Indeed, Mally’s view also allows us to talk about the Pope*, which is determined by all the properties implied by (included in) being the Pope.
 Understood this way, the Pope and the Pope* are neither human nor Catholic nor do they instantiate any other “ordinary” property.
-These conceptual objects are abstract, and are determined by being Pope, being human, and being Catholic, etc. The Pope is, like the triangle, a conceptual object (Begriffsgegenstand), while the (current) Pope is concrete and a living human being.
+These conceptual objects are abstract, and are determined by being Pope, being human, being Catholic, etc. The Pope is, like the triangle, a conceptual object (Begriffsgegenstand), while the (current) Pope is concrete and a living human being.
 (Note that we use the verb ‘to be’ in the sense of ‘to instantiate’, because we think that this suits best the everyday intuitions about the meaning of ‘to be’, understood as a copula.)
-Mally says “we grasp through the conceptual object at the object which instantiates a set of determinations” (Findlay 1963, 183).
+Mally says, “we grasp through the conceptual object at the object which instantiates a set of determinations” (Findlay 1963: 183).
 In our example, we apprehend the current Pope by way of the abstract conceptual object the Pope*, which is determined by all the properties implied by being the current Pope.

 We see from the above that the existence of conceptual objects depends on which properties are accepted.
 If we assume with Mally that we have a full Boolean Algebra of properties then the only question left to be answered, is: what are the primitive properties?
 We can only make a suggestion inspired by the theory of intentionality here: the primitive properties are all the non-complex properties that can be posited by the subject(s).
 (For other English translations of crucial passages of Mally’s work on his theory of objects, as well as a summary of Mally’s theory of conceptual objects, see Zalta 1998.)

 We conclude this section by noting again that Mally developed the first formal logical system of deontic logic, in Mally 1926.
 This system is described and analyzed in some detail in the entry Mally’s deontic logic.
-This entry explains how Mally introduced an operator (!) to form statements of the form “It ought to be the case that A” (‘!A’), and how the logical axioms of his system implied the following, problematic claim:
+This entry explains how Mally introduced an operator (!) to form statements of the form ‘It ought to be the case that A’ (‘!A’), and how the logical axioms of his system implied the following, problematic claim:

 !A ↔ A